alexandrutomescu/complete-contigs/README.md

 # Complete-contigs
-An assembler of unitigs, Y-to-V contigs and omnitigs
+An assembler of unitigs, Y-to-V contigs and omnitigs.

 # Installation